-UNAUDITED SUPPLEMENTARY FINANCIAL INFORMATION FOR THE YEAR ENDED DECEMBER 31, 2022 (Expressed in thousands of Hong Kong dollars, unless otherwise stated)
+UNAUDITED SUPPLEMENTARY FINANCIAL INFORMATION FOR THE YEAR ENDED DECEMBER 31, 2024

+(Expressed in thousands of Hong Kong dollars, unless otherwise stated)

-- 2 Corporate governance (continued) - (m) Internal Control, Compliance and Operations Committee
+(o) Internal Control, Compliance and Operations Committee

-The Internal Control, Compliance and Operations Committee is the functional committee under the Executive Committee and the Risk Committee to assist both the Executive Committee and the Risk Committee to identify and assess the risk of compliance, internal control function and adequacy of operations of the Bank.
-This committee is charged with the responsibility for:
+The Internal Control, Compliance and Operations Committee ("ICCOC") is a functional committee under the Executive Committee ("EC") and the Risk Committee ("RC") to assist both the EC and the RC to identify, assess, oversee and monitor the Bank's internal control function, operation risk and compliance matters, to regulate the business operation management mechanism and to improve the operation quality, adequacy and efficiency.
+This committee is charged with the responsibilities for:

-- Providing advice and proposal to the Management regarding major compliance and internal control issues; - Identifying and evaluating the Bank's overall compliance risks or significant internal control defects so as to monitor and control the identified risks and defects; - Reviewing and approving the annual compliance plan, annual reports concerning the implementation of the plans, main rules and regulations that affect the Bank, and significant non-compliance matters, significant fraud incidents and/or suspicious transactions or activities; - Reviewing the adequacy and efficiency of the internal control system and ensuring fit and proper rectification measures; - Approving membership and Terms of Reference for the AML Committee and Investment and Insurance Working Unit; - Approving Annual Plan for Investment and Insurance Quality of Assurance of Consumer Banking and Investment Products Risk Rating Model submitted from the AML Committee or the Investment and Insurance Working Unit; - Define responsible parties to set up operational policies, procedures and guidelines pertaining to all business activities of the Bank to ensure on-going operational efficiency, cost-effectiveness and adequate controls, as well as compliance with all applicable regulatory and operational risk management requirements and standards; - Review the delegation of operational authorities to staff of different levels so as to ensure responsible staff will discharge daily duties and responsibilities in a legitimate and adequately controlled manner; - Reviewing and approving standard service charges and fees in relation to payments, products and services offered by the Bank to ensure fairness and market competitiveness; - Formulating and approving management policy and guidelines to ensure the effective operation and sufficient monitoring of outsourced activities to ensure due compliance with all relevant regulatory and corporate guidelines and standards: - Approving the account opening at the third-party financial institutions and the highest trading limit of all the Bank's channels; and - Facilitating regular reporting of important matters monitored and discussed to the Risk Committee.
+- Providing advice and proposal to the Management regarding major compliance and internal control issues; - Identifying, analysing and evaluating the Bank's overall compliance risks or significant internal control defects, such as emergencies, significant cases and internal control weaknesses, so as to monitor the implementation of respective remedial action, enhancement and control over the identified risks and defects; - Reviewing and approving the annual compliance plan, annual reports concerning the implementation of the plans, main rules and regulations that affect the Bank, and significant non-compliance matters, significant fraud incidents and/or suspicious transactions or activities; - Reviewing the adequacy and efficiency of the internal control system and ensuring fit and proper rectification measures; - Approving membership and Terms of Reference for the Anti-Money Laundering and Counter-Financing of Terrorism Compliance Committee ("AMLCC") and Investment & Insurance Working Unit ("I&I" Unit"); - Approving items submitted from AMLCC or I&I Unit.
+Formulating and approving operational policies, procedures and guidelines pertaining to all business activities of the Bank to ensure on-going operational efficiency, cost-effectiveness and adequate controls, as well as compliance with all applicable regulatory and operational risk management requirements and standards; - Formulating, announcing and reviewing delegation of operational authorities to staff of different levels so as to ensure responsible staff shall discharge daily duties and responsibilities in a legitimate and adequately controlled manner.
+Delegation of authorities shall be approved by the Board of Directors and / or the functional committee; - Reviewing and approving standard service charges and fees in relation to payments, products and services offered by the Bank to ensure fairness and market competitiveness; - Formulating and approving management policy, process and guidelines to ensure the effective operation and sufficient monitoring of outsourced activities to ensure due compliance with all relevant regulatory and corporate guidelines and standards: - Approving the account opening at the third-party financial institutions in the Bank's name and solely for its own operations purpose, and the mechanism on approving and managing customers transaction limits in all electronic channels; - Facilitating regular reporting of important matters monitored and discussed to the RC; - Overseeing and managing operational risk and business continuity related matters of the Bank; - Overseeing related party transactions ("RPT") management of the Bank with CCB, guiding the Bank to establish and continuously enhance the mechanism for management of RPT; - Reviewing and approving the Policy of RPT Management, and other key matters in relation to RPT.